manuelsh/normalisation-tensorflow/README.md

 # normalisation-tensorflow
-Raising issues in batch and layer normalisation with TensorFlow
+Raising speed issues in batch and layer normalisation with TensorFlow.

+Done with María José Peláez: https://github.com/CotePelaez